MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phones-system-with-calling-plans.md

 Define objectives and key results, key success indicators, and risks
 --------------------------------------------------------------------

-With the project stakeholders assembled, business use cases, organizational scope and project timelines can be translated into your objectives and key results (OKRs) and the measures of project success can be defined into a list of key success indicators KSIs.
+With the project stakeholders assembled, business use cases, organizational scope and project timelines can be translated into your objectives and key results (OKRs) and the measures of project success can be defined into a list of key success indicators (KSIs).

 Full participation from project stakeholders when defining the OKRs and KSIs will ensure sense of ownership and they are aligned to organizational business requirements.